pio-o-connell/Individual/README.md

 - I also want to offer services that are available in THEIR local area.
 - I am a user interested in learning about gardening .
 I want clear, concise information presented in a structured way so that I can understand the basics.
 - I am a user seeking professional advice
-- I am a user that maintains my own garden although I need help from time to time
+- I am a user that maintains my own garden although I do need help from time to time
-- I am a user that feel its unnessary to buy all the equipment, easier to hire gardener once a year
+- I am a user that feel its unnessary to buy all the equipment, easier to hire gardener once a year for a particulat job
 - I am user that would like to work at gardening
 - I am a site owner aiming for a responsive design.
 I want the page to adjust seamlessly on any screen size so that users on different devices can access the content without issues.
 - I am a visitor seeking professional gardening information.
 I want a simple layout so that I can easily find the information without feeling overwhelmed.
-- I am a user interested in useeing results and I want to  feel encouraged and motivated to take affirmative action while browsing the site.
+- I am a user interested in seeing results and I want to  feel encouraged and motivated to take affirmative action while browsing the site.
 - I am a person who may need additional resources for gardening support.
 I want a list of reputable links to gardening organizations so that I can access further information and support if needed.
 - As a teacher seeking to support my students, I want educational materials or activities that I can use in my classroom so that I can promote gardening among students.
 - As a user interested in mental health events, I want a calendar or list of upcoming webinars and workshops so that I can participate in live learning opportunities.